seversond12/BEARscc/README.md

 Several options exist:

 `granularity` determines the number of bins for comparison of the quality of fit between the mixed-model and observed data for each alpha.
-This should be set lower for small datasets and higher for datasets with more observations<br>
+This should be set lower for small datasets and higher for datasets with more observations

-`write.noise.model=TRUE` outputs two tab-delimited files containing the dropout effects and noise model parameters; this allows users to apply the noise generation on a seperate high compute node. <br>
+`write.noise.model=TRUE` outputs two tab-delimited files containing the dropout effects and noise model parameters; this allows users to apply the noise generation on a seperate high compute node.

 `plot==TRUE` will plot all linear fits and individual ERCCs distributions across samples, where `model_view=c("Observed", "Optimized", "Poisson", "Neg.
-Binomial"` determines the statistical distributions that should be plotted for the ERCC plots. `file="./Rplot"` determines the root name for all plots, which write to the current working directory unless a path is contained in the root name.  <br>
+Binomial"` determines the statistical distributions that should be plotted for the ERCC plots. `file="./Rplot"` determines the root name for all plots, which write to the current working directory unless a path is contained in the root name.

 Following estimation of noise the parameters are used to generate a noise-injected counts matrix.